vkethana/vkethana.github.io/index.md

 ## Future Projects
 *		I don't plan on doing a major in linguistics or or any other humanities field.
 Instead, I plan to focus on my CS coursework with Sanskrit on the side.
-*		Write more technical stuff on my blog
+*		Write more technical stuff on my blog.
-*   Invent a miniature jetpack for messenger pigeons to render email, social media, and the entire internet obselete.
+*   Invent a miniature jetpack for messenger pigeons in order to make email, social media, and the entire internet obselete.